Are you looking for the best mouse for graphic design?

 When you’re on the computer all day, designing great projects, carpal tunnel can be a real worry.
 The MX Ergo from Logitech is a great answer.

 With its wrist-friendly tilt and trackball, you can keep your wrist from damage.
+The mouse has a dual connectivity system and a rechargeable battery.
+The adjustable hinge allows the users to control or customize the trackball angle from 0 to 20 degrees.
 If you’ve never used a trackball mouse, it can take some time to get used to but when your health is being considered, it might be worth taking the time.

 |➕ The best trackball performance||➖ Not easy to learn|